OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:29

-The next day John saw Jesus coming towards him and said, “Behold, the Lamb of God, who takes away the sin of the world!
+The following day John saw Jesus coming towards him and said, “Behold, the Lamb of God, who takes away the sin of the world!

 ## John 1:30